FHIR/genomics-operations/README.md

 ## Testing

-To run the tests, you can use the VS Code Testing functionality which should discover them automatically.
+To run the [integration tests](https://github.com/FHIR/genomics-operations/tree/main/tests), you can use the VS Code Testing functionality which should discover them automatically.
 You can also run `python3 -m pytest` from the terminal to execute them all.

 Additionally, since the tests run against the Mongo DB database, if you need to update the test data in this repo, you